-This advice isn’t related to murder, rape, robbery, or their like.
-Rather and in addition, generally speaking, it is better to address someone’s minor sins once you’ve built a relationship with him — and to do it in private.
+This advice isn’t related to murder, rape, robbery, or the like.
+Rather and in addition, generally speaking, it is better to address someone’s minor sins once you’ve built a relationship with him—and to do it in private.
 Covering, versus exploiting, another’s weaknesses will lead to peace versus anger.

 B. ABANDON QUARRELS

 “The beginning of strife is like letting out water, so abandon the quarrel before it breaks out” (Proverbs 17:14).

 The Hebrew word for strife is rib, carrying a broad generality of “disputes, adversaries, complaining, contending, controversies, indictments, lawsuits, or quarreling.”

 Hone your skill of sensing when divisive situations might occur and intercede prior to their maturation.

 “Keeping away from strife is an honor for a man, but any fool will quarrel” (Proverbs 20:3).

 At this particular juncture in the outline, another very special skill at living life is contained in Proverbs 26:17.
 It pertains to the foolishness of entangling yourself in another’s transgression.
 It is wise not to get involved in quarrels between others that have nothing to do with you.

 “Like one who takes a dog by the ears is he who passes by and meddles with strife not belonging to him” (Proverbs 26:17).